istio/istio/doc/rule-dsl.md

 destination: reviews.default.svc.cluster.local
 ```

+The `destination` value is a fully qualified domain name (FQDN) of the form
+`serviceName.namespace.dnsSuffix`.
+It is used by the Istio runtime for matching rules to services.

 #### Property: precedence <a id="precedence"></a>

 The order of evaluation of rules corresponding to a given destination, when there is more than one, can be specified